• Skip to primary navigation

 Notes

-- If white mold develops on any of your lemons, it is generally harmless - just remove/rinse it off.
-Other colors of mold are not good and if you see that, toss the lemons.
-I have never had any issues except a touch of white mold once.
-And it was indeed harmless.
+4. UPDATE APRIL 2024: There is some new discussion among sources/experts about whether white mold is indeed harmless or not.
+When in doubt, throw the lemons out!
+My previous opinion (and what I've always done) was: If white mold develops on any of your lemons, it is generally harmless - just remove/rinse it off.
+And for sure, any other colors of mold are not good and if you see them, toss the lemons.
+I have rarely had any issues except a touch of white mold a couple times.
+And I lived to tell this tale.

 Nutrition